What I Can Help You With

-But my biggest red flag was the fact that the owners did not run their practice--the office manager did.
+But my biggest red flag was the fact that the owners did not run their practice—the office manager did.
 They only wanted to treat patients.
-If you only want to treat patients, then you should be an employee, not an owner.
+If you only want to treat patients then you should be an employee, not an owner.

 I also knew that they needed to understand how the business worked and that it was time to let the office manager go.
 Her salary of $95K could not be justified by her knowledge base or skill set.
 With that money freed up, the office could be spruced up a bit.

 When I started working with them, they were at -$40K a month (net) and a gross of $75K a month.
 In three months, they were +$17K a month.

 We created a cash program for all their past and former clients to join a monthly continuity program.
 This program was designed not to make money but to create a massive stockpile of clients for their practice instead of for the competition.

-We added two additional revenue streams: first, I became their business partner, and secondly, out-of-network clients were billed per day.
+We also added two additional revenue streams: first, I became their business partner, and second, out-of-network clients were billed per day.
 Due to this, they no longer needed to treat Worker’s Comp, Medicaid and even Medicare.

 I’m happy to see their practice has now become a huge competition to others.
 We attract a lot of other therapists from neighboring clinics.
 The word has gotten out.

 This happened to my client Ryan M who had originally teamed up with me to add new revenue streams to his practice.
-We were only working together for one week when this heinous act occurred.
+We were only working together for one week when his staff left.

 So, I took over and helped Ryan rebuild his practice.
 The first thing we did was assess the rest of his staff’s personality and cognitive profiles.
 We then had a leadership meeting for Ryan to implement immediately.